Ginger: Health Benefits and Dietary Recommendations During Cancer Treatment

 What is ginger?

-Ginger is an herb.
-It is a member of the plant family that includes turmeric and cardamom.
+Ginger is an herb that is in the same plant family as turmeric and cardamom.
 Ginger has been used for many years for things like colds, arthritis, nausea, migraines, and more.
-Not much is known about exactly how ginger works in your body, but it is thought to be safe for most people.
+We don’t know much about how ginger works in your body, but it is thought to be safe for most people.
 Talk with your care team before starting or stopping any herbs, vitamins, or medications.

 Will ginger help me?